vllry/cayman-hugo-theme/README.md

 ## Configuration

-Copy the `config.toml` or `config.yaml` from the **TODO** example site, then edit as desired.
+Copy the `config.toml` or `config.yaml` from the [`exampleSite`](https://github.com/zwbetz-gh/cayman-hugo-theme/tree/master/exampleSite), then edit as desired.

-If you copy this theme for your own needs, feel free to customize the colors however you like.
-A couple of nice sources for gradient colors are http://uigradients.com and http://jxnblk.com/shade/. **TODO** explain how to do this, and see http://uigradients.com
+**TODO** explain how to change header color gradient, see http://uigradients.com

 ## Favicons